raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 right_sensor.when_no_line = robin.forward
 ~~~

 **Note:** Unlike calling a function during a program, you should make sure not to put brackets after the function name when using events.
+You are providing a *reference* to the method, not calling it.
+The event only needs you to provide the function name, when the event happens it will find the method and call it.
+If you include brackets with the method it is called immediately**

 ### Ensuring the program doesn't run forever